MahendraC17/credit-risk-agent/README.md

 # Credit Decision System with Validation and Uncertainty Awareness

-Credit models predict risk.
-What they don't do is tell you when that prediction is wrong, unstable, or shouldn't be acted on automatically.
+Credit models predict risk, but they do not indicate whether that prediction is reliable, stable, or aligned with real-world outcomes.
 This system wraps the model in a decision layer that validates predictions against historical patterns, checks how stable the outcome is, and measures its own confidence.
 When confidence is low or signals conflict, it escalates to a human rather than forcing a call.
 An agentic AI layer handles the cases that need deeper reasoning, surfacing what's driving the decision, flagging disagreements, and suggesting next steps instead of just returning a number or a flag.

 ---

+## Live Application

+You can interact with the application  on: https://credit-risk-agent.streamlit.app/

+Use any valid borrower/applicant ID from 1 to 32,581 to test the application end-to-end:

+- risk prediction
+- decision logic
+- confidence scoring
+- similarity validation
+- AI generated explanation

+The application runs the full pipeline on a cloud-hosted database and reflects the exact system described below.

 ## Problem